top of page

 • Chemical menopause was intense: My hot flushes were wild.
 Symptoms felt harsher than what others described.

 • I miss the high: In PMDD, I had one amazing week where I felt invincible.
-That’s gone now and I’m just steady which really is a good thing.
-But sometimes that good week, I would eat clean, exercise, have a clean house, have it all.
+That’s gone now and I’m just steady, which really is a good thing.
+But during that good week I would eat clean, exercise, organise..
+I felt like i had it all!

-• HRT is forever: Managing it daily gets old, but it’s part of the journey.
+• HRT is forever: Managing it daily gets frustrating, but it’s part of the journey.

 • No more “get out of life” cards: I chuckle as I write this “Sorry, PMDD’s really bad this week” isn’t an excuse anymore.
 Now I just say, “Nah, I don’t fancy it.”